hannahtrn/power-outages-analysis/README.md

 <iframe src="assets/univariate_cause.html" width="800" height="450" frameborder="0"></iframe>

 Severe weather is by far the most common cause of major outages, accounting for nearly half of all events.
-Intentional attacks form the second-largest group — a category that grew substantially after 2010, which motivates our time-based comparison.
+Intentional attacks form the second-largest group, a category that grew substantially after 2010, which motivates our time-based comparison.

 <iframe src="assets/univariate_customers.html" width="800" height="450" frameborder="0"></iframe>